Zelimkhan-P/Zelimkhan-P/README.md

 📚 My Tech Stack

-Right now I am focusing on frontend development, so here is a list of technologies I use or have some experience with
+List of technologies that I use or have some experience with

  <p align="center">
   <a href="https://skillicons.dev">